Vishal-V/100-Days-of-ML-Code/README.md

 - Learnt about the Bellman equation in Reinforcement Learning (Move 37)

 ### Day 67 (14-11-18) PyTorch Challenge
-- Fixed performance bugs in the 'Social Network' project I have to submit soon
+- Fixed performance bugs in the 'Social Network' project (which I have to submit soon)
 - Working on the PyTorch challenge lesson 2

 ### Day 68 (15-11-18) CUDA programming using PyTorch